 The best work is forged under the pressure of constraints.
 We love that idea, don’t we?
-It conjures images of toothpick galleons, Joan of Arc, that scene in the cave in Afganistan the first Iron Man film.
+It conjures images of toothpick galleons, Joan of Arc, that scene in the cave in Afghanistan the first Iron Man film.
 Greatness feels tantalisingly within our grasp if we don’t need extensive resources to achieve it.

 This trope persists into the digital realm.
 As modern-day Wildes spin gold out of character limits, and algorithms play hilarious havoc, it’s possible to believe this awkward and nascent medium is somehow helping art.
 And why not?
 After all, digital is the saviour of everything else.

 The problem is, the constraints aren’t what we think they are.
 Art on digital platforms is not like the great punk explosions of the past.
 In general, work that ‘does well’ online promotes its platform.
 We all, as they say, work for Google (Facebook, Instagram and Twitter) and as these giants define success metrics, it stands to reason that the most ‘successful’ work made on, and out of, the internet, is whatever best feeds the digital culture status quo.

 We should beware misdirection.
 We love a story of triumph in adversity, but digital evangelism is telling us the main limiting factor on our creative achievement is the entire material world!
 What happens to art when if we see madness in this?
 If we view digital culture itself as the constraint?

 The digital world’s authority, money, and starry-eyed utopianism ought to make it just as ripe for creative probing as politics, but by defining itself as the ultimate ‘disruptor’, it steals art’s best weapon.
 Rather than thrashing out fresh paths, the arts walk politely in digital’s footsteps.
 Where’s digital’s Spitting Image?
 Why aren’t we allowed to laugh at Elon Musk?